dandelion/dandelion.github.io/datatables/index.md

 <br />
 #### License
-**Dandelion-DataTables** is released under the [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause) licence, i.e. you can do almost everything you want with it.
+**Dandelion**, and all its components, are released under the [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause) licence, i.e. you can do almost everything you want with it.

 <br />
 #### Around the Web